Clerkenwell crime syndicate: Terry Adams

-He was arrested in April 2003 detectives found art and antiques valued at £500,000, £59,000 in cash and jewellery worth more than £40,000 in his home.
-On 9 March 2007 at a hearing at the Old Bailey, Andrew Mitchell QC summed up the prosecution's case in saying, "It is suggested that Terry Adams was one of the country’s most feared and revered organised criminals.
+He was arrested in April 2003; detectives found art and antiques valued at £500,000, £59,000 in cash, and jewellery worth more than £40,000 in his home.
+On 9 March 2003 at a hearing at the Old Bailey, Andrew Mitchell QC summed up the prosecution's case in saying, "It is suggested that Terry Adams was one of the country’s most feared and revered organised criminals.
 He comes with a pedigree, as one of a family whose name had a currency all of its own in the underworld.
 A hallmark of his career was the ability to keep his evidential distance from any of the violence and other crime from which he undoubtedly profited."
 The former Scottish gangster Paul Ferris asserted that none of the brothers is primus inter pares (first among equals or in sole charge).

 On 18 May 2007 Adams was ordered to pay £4.8 million in legal fees to three law firms who had initially represented him under the UK's free legal aid scheme.
 He was also required to pay £800,000 in prosecution costs.

 He admitted a single specimen money-laundering offence on 7 February 2007, and was jailed for seven years; he was released on 24 June 2010, but was recalled to prison in August 2011 for breaching his licence.
 Also, on 21 May 2007, he was ordered to file reports of his income for the next ten years.
 Open case files remain untried on Operation Trinity records and rumour still exists that several further prosecutions may eventually come to trial.

-Release from prison

-Adams was released from prison on 24 June 2010.

-In August 2011 he appeared before City of London Magistrates court charged with 8 breaches of his Financial Reporting Order imposed upon him in 2007.
+In August 2011 he appeared before City of London Magistrates' court, charged with 8 breaches of his Financial Reporting Order imposed upon him in 2007.

-District Judge Quentin Purdy said he was "shrewd and calculating"...You wilfully and, in my judgment, arrogantly sought to frustrate the effect of a financial reporting order, well knowing that a significant confiscation order remains largely unpaid."
+District judge Quentin Purdy said he was "shrewd and calculating...You wilfully and, in my judgment, arrogantly sought to frustrate the effect of a financial reporting order, well knowing that a significant confiscation order remains largely unpaid."

-In July 2014 Adams appeared before a High Court judge in London where he claimed that he was penniless and living in a one bedroom apartment.
+In July 2014 Adams appeared before a High Court Judge in London, where he claimed that he was penniless and living in a one-bedroom apartment.
 Adams was ordered to pay £650,000 under the Proceeds of Crime Act.

-Jewellery design

-In 2011, after his release from prison, Adams started working in Hatton Garden as a jewellery designer.

-Fashion

-In July 2014, having left a £25,000-per-year job designing jewellery in Hatton Garden, Terry Adams started working on a menswear collection for his newly launched fashion label N1 Angel named after the area where he was born.
-Later that year he made an appearance at the London Fashion Week where his collection was displayed.
-His fashion label's website states: